simolus3/drift/docs/pages/docs/Other engines/vm.md

 ## Using native drift with an existing database {#using-moor-ffi-with-an-existing-database}

-If your existing sqlite database is stored as a file, you can just use `VmDatabase(thatFile)` - no further changes are required.
+If your existing sqlite database is stored as a file, you can just use `NativeDatabase(thatFile)` - no further changes are required.

 If you want to load databases from assets or any other source, you can use a `LazyDatabase`.